Tropical Laurent series, their tropical roots, and localization results for the eigenvalues of nonlinear matrix functions: Algebra and analysis of tropical Laurent series

-An immediate consequence of Proposition~\ref{prop:convex} is that In particular, $\tropx f(x)$ (as any convex function of a real variable) has left and right derivative everywhere in its domain of definition $D$ and it is differentiable almost everywhere in the interior of $D$, except for at most countably many points at which the left and right derivative differ.
+where $D^{\mathrm{o}}$ is the interior of $D$.
+In particular, $\tropx f(x)$ (as any convex function of a real variable) has left and right derivative everywhere in its domain of definition $D$ and it is differentiable almost everywhere in the interior of $D$, except for at most countably many points at which the left and right derivative differ.
 On the other hand, if $\# I \geq 2$ then it is clear that $Y$ may be not empty.
 Indeed, we will define the set of tropical roots of $\tropx f(x)$ as $Y \cup (D \setminus D^{\mathrm{o}})$, together (possibly) with $\{ 0 \}$.
 Via the logarithmic map, an analogous definition holds for the tropical roots of $\trop f(x)$.

 \begin{definition}[Tropical roots of Laurent series] Consider a max-plus Laurent series

 as a real valued function defined on some interval $D_{+}$.
 A point $\log \alpha \in D_{+}$ is said to be a \emph{tropical root} of $\trop f(x)$ if: \begin{enumerate}